Calisthenics training app · iOS

 Three steps.
 No spreadsheets, no guessing what to do next.

-2. Follow the 5-day rotation
+2. Follow the plan that fits

 3. Track every rep, unlock milestones